 In 2021 and 2020, the Parent Company made deposits in the share of Fekon Solid Motorcycle Mfg.
 Corp.
 (Fekon), a related party under common ownership, amounting to P58.3 million and P18.2 million, respectively, in relation to the planned increase in authorized capital stock of the latter.
-As of March 31, 2022 and December 31, 2021, Fekon is still on the process of completing its documents on its application to increase its authorized capital stock with the Commission.
+At the end of the reporting period, Fekon is still on the process of completing its documents on its application to increase its authorized capital stock with the Commission.
 Nonetheless, management believes that upon approval by the Commission, the Parent Company will have significant influence over Fekon.

-Accordingly, the deposits are recorded as Investment in an associate in the consolidated statements of financial position with total outstanding balance of P76.5 million and as of March 31, 2022 and December 31, 2021.
+Accordingly, the deposits are recorded as Investment in an associate in the consolidated statements of financial position with total outstanding balance of P88.0 million P76.5 million and as of June 30, 2022 and December 31, 2021, respectively.
 Total equity interest of the Company is at 44%.
 Initially, the Company's investment is measured at cost and subsequently, upon approval of the application with the Commission, will be measured using equity method.